 YouTube’s recommended specs page is written with the average user in mind and can be safely ignored.
 There’s no mention of uploading ProRes (or Cineform or DNxHR for that matter) and yet you can and you should if you have the bandwidth, especially as YouTube, unlike Vimeo, has no upload quota.
 Doing this avoids one extra round of H.264 encoding.
 Many people have tested and shown that YouTube will re-encode what you give it no matter what (one even testing what happens when you run it through YouTube 1000 times!).
 So that does away with trying your best to make the best low bitrate H.264 encode you can.

 Clearly, with the volume of video that passes through YouTube (estimated at around 300-500 hours every minute!), they can’t spend the quality time encoding our masterpiece as we would like and they have to keep the bitrates right down.
 A general rule for encoding is that you get better quality video if the software encoder takes longer (e.g. 2 pass encoding in Premiere or the slow preset in Handbrake) or if you keep the bitrate higher.
 Youtube isn’t keen on either of these options as it has so much video to encode that it wants to get the job done quickly and lowering the bitrate means less server storage space & a lower demand on the viewer’s internet connection.
-It also has to make multiple files so that it can dynamically switch resolution depending on the viewer’s internet connection.
+It also has to make multiple files so that it can dynamically switch resolution on the fly.

 That said, it has improved vastly over the years as can be seen from my old video from 2009 and it is possible to look behind the curtain and see what files YouTube is making, for example with the command line tool youtube-dl.